Becoming a Paraprofessional

 “Supporting our students and staff is positively life changing!
 My life is enriched daily.
 There is no greater sense of community than serving our students and engaging with the entire student body.”

 “I recently retired from a 35 year career in banking but felt like I wasn’t quite ready to stay home everyday.
 Over the years I taught Sunday School for 22 years and Junior Achievement for 11 years.
 I have always loved working with kids so I applied for a position as a Special Education Assistant.
 My husband is also retired so the school schedule allows us time to travel during breaks and summers.”

 Any person employed by a Wisconsin public school as a special education program aide must hold a Special Education Program Aide License issued by the Wisconsin Department of Public Instruction (DPI) or another valid and current DPI license or permit.
 Special Education Program Aide licenses are valid for five years.

 Note that the DPI does not license regular education classroom aides or paraprofessionals.
 Educators who hold a valid and current DPI license or permit may work as a special education program aide under their DPI license.
 The valid DPI license or permit is acceptable for state categorical aide reimbursement for districts.

-For a detailed overview about supporting paraprofessionals working with students with IEPs, you can read the article Supporting Paraprofessionals to Support Students with Individualized Education Programs (IEP)s, from the Association of Wisconsin School Board Administrators’ (AWSA) website.
+- Supporting Paraprofessionals to Support Students with Individualized Education Programs (IEP)s, provides a detailed overview about supporting paraprofessionals working with students with IEPs from the Association of Wisconsin School Board Administrators’ (AWSA) website.